California Maritime Injury Attorneys

 Jennifer Fiore has been practicing maritime law since 1999 and has been holding Jones Act employers and vessel owners accountable for providing maintenance and cure benefits ever since.

-The Longshore and Harbor Workers Compensation Act (LHWCA) was implemented to compensate longshoreman and shore based workers who are hurt on the job due, in whole or part, to the negligence of third parties, not their employers.
-Potential responsible third parties involved in a work place accident include vessel owners and operators, port authorities, manufacturers, distributors and sellers of defective or dangerous products, equipment repairers and contractors.
+The Longshore and Harbor Workers Compensation Act (LHWCA) was implemented to compensate longshoremen or women and shore based workers who are hurt on the job due, in whole or part, to the negligence of third parties, not their employers.
+Potential responsible third parties involved in a workplace accident include vessel owners and operators, port authorities, manufacturers, distributors and sellers of defective or dangerous products, equipment repairers and contractors.

 A Section 905(b) lawsuit is allowed for “negligence of a vessel” that the worker was working on or “in connection with,” while a Section 933 lawsuit is allowed against other nonemployers on the work site.